anonyco/SPromiseMeSpeedJS/README.md

 ```-->

 <!--# PromiseRejectionEvent
 The current spec for Promises wants there to be a PromiseRejectionEvent.
 SPromise will asynchronously (via setTimeout) fire a PromiseRejectionEvent on the window object when there is a Promise that fails and has nothing to handle the failure.
 However, SPromise slightly deviates from this specification for the purposes of performance in so much that SPromise treats internal triggers from `Promise.all` and `Promise.race` same as ordinary handles.
 Thus, when a promise is rejected, but you called race/all on the promise, the promise wrongly never fires a PromiseRejectionEvent event.
 This is a known bug, but it will never be fixed because of the overhead involved in adding extra checks that verify whether a catch handler is internal or external.
-Further, any fix for this bug would only apply apply to SPromises: there would be no (reasonable/sane) way to patch calling native Promise.all on an array of SPromises that are about to be rejected.
+Further, any fix for this bug would only apply to SPromises: there would be no (reasonable/sane) way to patch calling native Promise.all on an array of SPromises that are about to be rejected.
 Observe.

 ```Javascript
 // This demonstrates one of the many minor ways that SPromise deviates from the specification